-The fuel injection fault display can normally be found at the rear of the glovebox on US 14CUX Plus 8s.
-It provides two-digit diagnostic codes in a way that's very easy to read if you know how it works.
+The fuel injection fault display, PART # PRC 7081 can normally be found at the rear of the glovebox on US Hotwire Plus 8s.
+It provides two-digit diagnostic codes in a way that's very easy to read if you know how it works (see below).
 The display has a dark red, transparent, molded plastic case.
 Light emitting diodes can be seen through the side of the case when a fault code is displayed.

-If multiple faults exist, the display shows the one that the ECU thinks is highest priority.
+If multiple faults exist, the displays them sequentially first showing the one the ECU thinks is highest priority and so on after turning the unit off and on.
 Higher priority faults need to be "cleared" before lower priority faults will be displayed.
 A blank (black) display usually indicates there are no faults..(which makes people think it is not working!).
+(We are not looking at common sense in any of this!) :)

 Use this procedure to clear faults: